1974 New England Patriots season: Notable games

 The Patriots traveled to New Haven, Connecticut to face the Giants.
-Norm Snead of the Giants opened the scoring with a 21-yard touchdown to Ron A. Johnson; the Patriots answered with a 12-yarder from Jim Plunkett to Mack Herron, both scores coming in the first quarter.
+Norm Snead of the Giants opened the scoring with a 21-yard touchdown to Ron Johnson; the Patriots answered with a 12-yarder from Jim Plunkett to Mack Herron, both scores coming in the first quarter.
 In the second Joe Dawkins of the Giants punched the ball in from one yard out, and the Patriots tied the game as Plunkett found Randy Vataha from 38 yards out.
 New England then took over as Sam Cunningham caught a 14-yard Plunkett pass and Herron later ran in a four-yard score.
 Johnson caught another touchdown from Snead in the fourth quarter but the PAT was stopped and the Patriots ended the game 28–20 winners.